 (R.C.
-135.805(A))
+135.805)

 The bill states that the General Assembly finds that many low to moderate income senior citizens and permanently and totally disabled citizens face financial hardship and find it difficult to timely pay property taxes on their homesteads.
-The bill further states that the General Assembly finds that this difficulty can lead to delinquencies, penalties, declines in tax receipts, foreclosures, a loss of stable and affordable housing, a loss of neighborhoods and communities, and a decline in property values.
-The bill "accordingly" declares that it is the public policy of Ohio through property tax payment linked deposit programs established by counties to provide a source of low-cost funds for lending purposes to assist these citizens in timely paying property taxes on their homesteads.
+The bill further states that this difficulty can lead to delinquencies, penalties, declines in tax receipts, foreclosures, a loss of stable and affordable housing, a loss of neighborhoods and communities, and a decline in property values.
+The bill further declares that it is the public policy of the state through property tax payment linked deposit programs to assist these citizens in timely paying property taxes on their homesteads.

-The program described in the bill and this analysis generally has the same target populations as the homestead exemption program under continuing law, which provides real property tax relief to persons who are 65 years of age or older, or permanently and totally disabled.
-As a result, the bill uses the identical defined terms and provides for the same income determinations as under the homestead exemption law.1
+The program described in the bill and this analysis generally has the same target populations as the homestead exemption program under current law, which provides real property tax relief to persons who are 65 years of age or older or permanently and totally disabled.
+As a result, the bill uses the identical defined terms and provides for the same income determinations as under current law.